-Since joining Facebook in 2011, I’ve been focusing on compilation techniques to improve the performance of dynamic languages, particularly PHP.
+Since joining Facebook in 2011, I’ve been focusing on compilation techniques to improve the performance of dynamic languages, particularly PHP and Hack.
 I initially contributed to the HipHop compiler, which is a static compiler from PHP to C++.
 After that, I moved on to building the HipHop Virtual Machine (HHVM), which is based on Just-In-Time (JIT) compilation.
-For many years now, I’ve been leading the design, implementation, and optimization of the HHVM JIT compiler, and also HHVM’s overall performance effort.
-Because of its high performance, HHVM is now used to run not only Facebook, but also many other sites across the web, including Wikipedia, Baidu, Box, and Etsy.
+For many years now, I’ve been leading the design, implementation and optimization of the HHVM JIT compiler, and also HHVM’s overall performance effort.
+Because of its high performance, HHVM has been deployed to run not only Facebook, but also many other sites across the web, including Wikipedia, Baidu, Slack and Box.

-Compilers, code optimization, virtual machines, performance analysis & optimization, computer architecture, algorithms
+Compilers, code optimization, virtual machines, performance analysis and optimization, computer architecture and algorithms

 CC - March 3, 2021